ducduy9304/Detect-and-tracking-construction-workers/README.md

 # Detect-and-tracking-construction-workers
 This project aims to detect and track construction workers using deep learning and computer vision techniques.
 It includes take data, annotate data, a training pipeline, data augmentation, and a user-friendly UI to demonstrate results in real time.

+## Features
+- Detect construction workers and check whether they using PPE in construction using YOLO models.
+- Track each worker consistently across video frames.

 ## Demo Video
 Watch the demo video here: